-Wondery, LLC (“Wondery”) is a network of storytellers.
+Wondery, Inc. (“Wondery”) is a network of storytellers.
 Our hosts create a bond with listeners through immersive storytelling and a commitment to authenticity.

 Our advertising partners make our shows possible through their investment.
 They expect a return.
 The path to achieving that return starts with our commitment to aspire and endeavor to deliver compelling ads to an engaged audience, in the placements and against numbers we agree upon.